rsterbin/phppgadmin/tests/manual/issue-94/README.md

 5. Log in to phppgadmin

-## Out of band technique
+6. Run a test

-Choose "proof of concept #1" from the list of tests.
-Open your console, and click "Submit Request" -- you should see a CORS error, but the request should also appear.
+Choose a test from the list.
+Open your console, and click "Submit Request" -- you should see a CORS error, but the request should also appear in the network tab.
 Open it to see the response.

 If you see a login page, phppgadmin is protected.
-If you see a query error page, phppgadmin is unprotected.
+If not, phppgadmin is vulnerable.

-If you're not able to see the request in your console, your browser may have hidden it.
-In that case, you'll need to actually make the query work.
-Open `poc1.html` and set functional credentials in the `dblink_connect` call.